The Founder - A sensible adventurer

 But, it shouldn't be that bad.
 When the need was greatest, help was nearest.
 His father-in-law, old state mediator Jahn, came one day to offer his help.
 Stephansen had been too proud to go to him with his financial concerns.
 Now he came himself and stood up as a voluntary surety.

-Statsbroker Jahn died in 1903, in the knowledge that his son-in-law had more or less gotten over the trouble.
+Statsbroker Jahn died in 1903, in the knowledge that his son-in-law had more or less gotten over the problem.

 Espelandsfos Spnderi & Tricotagefabrik was now assured of continued operation, at any rate for some time to come.